 What is tocilizumab?

-Tocilizumab (brand name Actemra) belongs to a new class of medicines called biological disease modifying antirheumatic drugs (biological DMARDs or bDMARDs).
+Tocilizumab (brand name Actemra®) is a biological disease modifying antirheumatic drug (biological DMARD or bDMARD).

 The increased levels of cytokines cause inflammation, which results in symptoms of pain, joint swelling and stiffness, and can lead to joint damage.